oschweitzer/learning-resources/react_lesson.md

 [React](https://reactjs.org/) is a JavaScript library (developed by Facebook) allowing to build User Interfaces (UI).
 Since it's written in JavaScript, React runs in the browser not in servers.

-A React user interface is split into components, for example, we could have component for the web page header, one ofr a sidebar and another one for the web page content (where articles are displayed).
+A React user interface is split into components, for example, we could have component for the web page header, one for a sidebar and another one for the web page content (where articles are displayed).
 Components are building blocks that makes your application more manageable and reusable.

 ## React basics